terraputix/omfiles-rs/README.md

 # omfiles-rs

-WIP reader and writer implementation for the `om` file format.
+Reader and Writer implementation for the `om` file format.

-The file format is documented in the [open-meteo/open-data](https://github.com/open-meteo/open-data/blob/0ddd57363cee1f7664197b915aaad2d15007b079/README.md#file-format) repository and in the [open-meteo source code](https://github.com/open-meteo/open-meteo/blob/3e4c22c0b61919752c7a53d0e60ecb2a86b94f41/Sources/SwiftPFor2D/SwiftPFor2D.swift).
+The file format is documented in the [open-meteo/om-file-format](https://github.com/open-meteo/om-file-format/blob/main/README.md) repository.

-This code depends on [turbo-pfor](https://github.com/powturbo/TurboPFor-Integer-Compression), which is a C library for fast integer compression.
-There are custom bindings to this code in [turbopfor-om-rs](https://github.com/terraputix/turbopfor-om-rs) (currently not published on crates.io).

 ## Development